Family Law

 Interaction between ADVO s and Parenting Orders

-Parenting Orders generally require separated parties to co-operate around sharing the care of children.
-How does an Apprehended Domestic Violence Order (ADVO) impact on the arrangements under Family Law parenting orders?
+How does an Apprehended Domestic Violence Order (ADVO) impact on Family Law parenting orders?

 Inconsistency between orders

 Parenting orders are made in the Federal Circuit and Family Court of Australia, which has federal jurisdiction.
 In New South Wales, ADVOs are made by the Local Court, which has state jurisdiction.
-In Australia, as Commonwealth court orders override State and Territory court orders, parenting orders override any inconsistent obligations of an ADVO.
+As Commonwealth court orders override State court orders, parenting orders override any inconsistent obligations of an ADVO.

 What if there are no parenting orders?